 - First off, this is a personal website so will largely reflect me and what I find interesting.

-- My interests include: Family, christian faith, poetry, science, toxicology, web development, mental health, and whatever else pricks my curiosity.
+- My interests include: Family, faith, poetry, science, reading, writing, web development, mental health, and whatever else pricks my curiosity.

 - Most often updates will take the form of thoughts, ideas and quotes.
 Occasionally I will write something longer.